kiko-g/kikogoncalves-gatsby/src/markdown/portfolio/personal-website/personal-website.md

 preview: null
 featuredImage: ./featured.png
 featuredVideo: null
-techStack: [Gatsby, React, Typescript, Tailwind]
+techStack: [React.js, Gatsby, Typescript, Tailwind]
 description: A personal website to host all the contents about me in one place.
 team: Individual
 ---